mossbanay/Psychology-3-4/Questions/Chapter8.md

 #### Define retroactive interference and proactive interference

-Retroactive interference refers to new information interfering with old information whereas proactive interference refers to old information interfering with new information.
+Proactive interference occurs when previously learnt information interferes with the retrieval of newly learnt information.

+Retroactive interference occurs when newly learnt information interferes with the retrieval of previously learnt information.

 #### Explain the key feature that distinguishes retroactive interferences from proactive interference